A request for your health plan to review a decision or a grievance.

-Your share of the costs of a covered health care service, calculated at 20% percent of the allowed amount for the service.
-You pay co-insurance after your deductible is met.
+Your share of the costs of a covered health care service, calculated at 10/20 percent of the allowed amount for the service based on the medical plan you elect.
+You pay co-insurance after your deductible is met if applicable.

-A fixed amount for a covered primary care, specialty, and/or urgent care visit.
+A fixed amount for a covered primary care, specialty, urgent care visit, or other service.

 The amount you owe for health care services your health plan covers before your health plan begins to pay on your behalf.